-If we have learned anything from the recent SolarWinds hack, is that many companies sell Security solutions with no measurable way of verifying this claim.
+If we have learned anything from SolarWinds hack in 2021 LastPass being hacked twice in 2022, or your favorite security software being hacked in 2023, is that many companies sell Security solutions with no measurable way of verifying this claim.
 In fact, most companies cannot accurately tell you why anything they sell is secure, yet we believe them.
 Keep in mind that banks, governments, Microsoft, Facebook, and Google have all been hacked.
-Also, consider that during a speech about the Pegasus spyware software President Benjamin Netanyahu famously stated, “Every system can be hacked”.
-Isreal created and actively sells this software to governments worldwide.
+Also, consider that during a speech about the Pegasus spyware software, President Benjamin Netanyahu famously stated, “Every system can be hacked”.
+Israel created and actively sells this software to governments worldwide.
 So, why should we believe any company that professes secure infrastructure?

 Disclaimer: This article has no affiliate links in it.

 This guide is a simple introduction to the world of online security.
-In this article, I attempt to share general ideas around reducing the likelihood of being involved in a hack.
-With IT security there are no guarantees; however, you can reduce your chances of being involved in a data breach.
+In this article, I attempt to share general ideas about reducing the likelihood of being involved in a hack.
+With IT security, there are no guarantees; however, you can reduce your chances of being involved in a data breach.
 In IT, we call this process reducing your attack surface.

 Evolution Of Security

-During my first internship working at a US University in the IT department back in 2006.
+My first internship was working at a US University in the IT department back in 2006.
 Eventually, the day came along when the network was actively being hacked.
-The highly paid IT team could do nothing other than watch the hack proceed.
-One high ranking manager noted that the hacker was nice enough to leave them (the IT team) with one account where they could get in and repair the damage once the hack was complete.
-The hacker had disabled all other accounts with any administrator rights.
+The highly paid-IT team could do nothing other than watch the hack proceed.
+One high-ranking manager noted that the hacker was nice enough to leave them (the IT team) with one account where they could get in and repair the damage once the hack was complete.
+The hacker had disabled all other accounts with administrator rights.
 I’m sure everyone on the team went on to have wonderful careers.

 My experience includes start-ups to Fortune 500 companies in the US and Canada.
 I have seen endless scenarios of companies being hacked which is unfortunate.
 However, those situations are probably covered by some type of NDA.
 With that said, in an effort not to be sued, let’s focus on public knowledge incidents and remedies.